 - Concerns over lack of power during a hurricane are a big worry.
 We were concerned about the above-ground power supply in our area being devastated during a storm.

-Here is Disney World’s official Hurricane Policy Page, which talks about cancellation fees, rescheduling, etc. This is Walt Disney World’s official page of theme park closings and weather updates related to a hurricane in the Orlando area.
+Here is Disney World’s official Hurricane Policy Page, which talks about cancellation fees, rescheduling, etc.

 Is it Safe to Stay at Walt Disney World During a Hurricane?